-- The National Park Service would manage the natural, cultural, and recreational resources, and associated facilities. - Reclamation would manage all facilities associated with Reclamation Projects. - In areas where management responsibility overlaps, the two agencies would work together, when necessary, to resolve conflicting uses with full respect for the legislative mandate of the other agency.
-The ability to operate the Aspinall/Uncompander projects for their authorized purposes would be given priority. - There would likely be some clarification as to management responsibilities for lands within the NRA that are not withdrawn for Reclamation project purposes (such as NPS acquired land and land transferred to the NRA from other agencies).
+- The National Park Service would manage the natural, cultural, and recreational resources, and associated facilities. - Reclamation would manage all facilities associated with Reclamation Projects. - In areas where management responsibility overlaps, the two agencies would work together, when necessary, to resolve conflicting uses with consideration for the legislative mandate for each agency, in a manner that is consistent with the primary purposes of Reclamation's Aspinall and Uncompanyer projects. - There would likely be some clarification as to management responsibilities for lands within the NRA that are not withdrawn for Reclamation project purposes (such as NPS acquired land and land transferred to the NRA from other agencies).